 As a client, WinSCP has two file panels — one for the local interface and one for the remote interface.
 Each file panel looks similar to Windows Explorer in that it presents files and directories in a folder-like fashion.

-The file panels allow for drag-and-drop functionality between the interfaces and simplify creating, copying, renaming and moving of files and directories.
+The file panels allow for drag-and-drop functionality between the interfaces and simplify creating, copying, renaming and moving files and directories.
 User permissions can also be set using WinSCP.

 Why use WinSCP to connect to a Raspberry Pi?